Compare Azure Data Factory with Data Factory version 1

 Other control flow activities

-|ForEachActivity||ForEach Activity defines a repeating control flow in your pipeline.
-This activity is used to iterate over a collection and executes specified activities in a loop.
+|ForEach activity||Defines a repeating control flow in your pipeline.
+This activity is used to iterate over a collection and runs specified activities in a loop.
 The loop implementation of this activity is similar to Foreach looping structure in programming languages.|

-|WebActivity||Web Activity can be used to call a custom REST endpoint from a Data Factory pipeline.
+|Web activity||Calls a custom REST endpoint from a Data Factory pipeline.
 You can pass datasets and linked services to be consumed and accessed by the activity.|

-|Lookup Activity||Lookup Activity can be used to read or look up a record/ table name/ value from any external source.
+|Lookup activity||Reads or looks up a record or table name value from any external source.
 This output can further be referenced by succeeding activities.|

-|Get Metadata Activity||GetMetadata activity can be used to retrieve metadata of any data in Azure Data Factory.|
+|Get metadata activity||Retrieves the metadata of any data in Azure Data Factory.|

-|Wait Activity||The pipeline waits (pauses) for the specified period of time.|
+|Wait activity||Pauses the pipeline for a specified period of time.|

 Deploy SSIS packages to Azure

-If you want to move your SQL Server Integration Services (SSIS) workloads to cloud, create a data factory V2, and provision an Azure-SSIS Integration Runtime (IR).
-The Azure-SSIS IR is a fully managed cluster of Azure VMs (nodes) that are dedicated to running your SSIS packages in the cloud.
-Once you provision Azure-SSIS IR, you can use the same tools that you have been using to deploy SSIS packages to an on-premises SSIS environment.
+The Azure-SSIS Integration Runtime is a fully managed cluster of Azure VMs (nodes) that are dedicated to running your SSIS packages in the cloud.
+After you provision Azure-SSIS Integration Runtime, you can use the same tools that you have been using to deploy SSIS packages to an on-premises SSIS environment.

-In Data Factory V2, you do not need to define dataset availability schedules.
+In the current version of Data Factory, you do not need to define dataset availability schedules.
 You can define a trigger resource that can schedule pipelines from a clock scheduler paradigm.
 You can also pass parameters to pipelines from a trigger for a flexible scheduling and execution model.